Ashmitabasnyat9/Final-year-project/README.md

 This repository demonstrates real-time object detection and image classification using a Convolutional Neural Network (CNN) applied to the CIFAR-10 dataset.
 The project achieves high accuracy and efficient processing times, focusing on deep learning techniques and optimization strategies.

-Here is a revised and cleaner version of your Table of Contents, organizing the content appropriately and eliminating redundancy:

 ---